-A Svelte 5 application template featuring Server-Side Pre Rendering (SSPR) using Rsbuild as the build tool.
+LightKit is a lightweight, high-performance web application framework built on Svelte 5, featuring Server-Side Pre Rendering (SSPR) using Rsbuild as the build tool.

 This project was created to fill a gap in the Svelte ecosystem.
-While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSPR using Rsbuild - a fast build tool.
+While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSPR using Rsbuild.

 The inspiration for this project comes from the Vue SSR example in the Rspack examples repository.
 This project adapts those concepts for Svelte, providing a minimal setup for server-side pre-rendering with Svelte and Rsbuild.